 Dating back over 400 years, the Boboli Gardens are more than just a large park with pretty statues, it is an open-air museum and one of the city’s most important places of historical importance.
 The green oasis which was heavily inspired by many of the other famous European Royal Gardens like Versailles and Caserta existed long before the Medici family moved into the Pitti Palace in 1549.
 But it was the Medici and the Lorraine families who transformed the gardens into what we see today.

-Over the course of 400 years, the gardens were enriched with statues, scultures, ancient oak trees and beautiful fountains.
-Other highlights of the gardens include the Amphitheatre style garden located close to the entrance, the Neptune’s fountain located at the top of the hill and the Grotta Grande which is decorated with stalactites and was once home to the artwork The Prisoners by Michelangelo which can now be found in the Accademia Gallery.
+Over the course of 400 years, the gardens were enriched with statues, sculptures, ancient oak trees and beautiful fountains.
+Other highlights of the gardens include the Amphitheatre style garden located close to the entrance, Neptune’s fountain located at the top of the hill and the Grotta Grande which is decorated with stalactites and was once home to the artwork The Prisoners by Michelangelo which can now be found in the Accademia Gallery.

-A €10 ticket gains you entrance into the famous gardens which sprawls over 11 acres and multiple levels and you can also buy a combo ticket if you wish to visit the interior or the Pitti Palace as well.
+A €10 ticket gains you entrance into the famous gardens which sprawl over 11 acres and multiple levels and you can also buy a combo ticket if you wish to visit the interior or the Pitti Palace as well.
 You could easily spend half a day exploring and relaxing in the gardens.
 Two top tips would be to wear comfortable shoes because you will be walking on different terrains and climbing steps and to bring plenty of water if you visit during the summer months, you could even bring a picnic!

 Giardino dell’iris, Florence